MicrosoftDocs/power-platform/power-platform/admin/user-session-management.md

 > To determine your version, sign in to customer engagement apps, and in the upper-right side of the screen, select the **Settings** button (![User profile Settings button.](media/user-profile-settings-button.png)) > **About**.

-### Resilience to Azure AD outages
+### Resilience to Microsoft Entra outages
-In the event that there are intermittent Azure AD outages, authenticated users can continue to access the customer engagement apps/Dataverse data if the PCI claims have not expired or the user has opted in the 'Stay signed in' during authentication.
+In the event that there are intermittent Microsoft Entra outages, authenticated users can continue to access the customer engagement apps/Dataverse data if the PCI claims have not expired or the user has opted in the 'Stay signed in' during authentication.

 ### Set Custom Session timeout for individual environment
 For environments that require different session timeout values, administrators can continue to set the session timeout and/or inactivity timeout in the System Settings.
-These settings override the default Azure AD session policy and users will be directed to Azure AD for reauthentication when these settings expired.
+These settings override the default Microsoft Entra session policy and users will be directed to Microsoft Entra ID reauthentication when these settings expired.

 ### To change this behavior